-Due to economical, spatial, and other practical considerations, structures are typically built lower than the NOCE, resulting to the highest runup levels exceeding the provided crest freeboard, and water flowing over the structure or wave overtopping.
-Overtopping discharge rates for different crest elevations should be used as a design parameter to check if the overtopping values are within allowable limits (EurOtop Manual, 2007).
+Due to economical, spatial, and other practical considerations, structures are typically built lower than the NOCE, resulting to the highest runup levels exceeding the provided crest freeboard, and water flowing over

 Overtopping discharge caused by wind-generated waves during a storm is unevenly distributed in time and space, and thus information regarding overtopping discharge is given as the time averaged overtopping discharge in terms of m3/s per linear meter of the structure.
 Methods in obtaining the overtopping discharge are highly empirical and are based from hydraulic model test results for specific structure geometries (CEM, 2006).
-In general, the overtopping discharge is a function of the wave characteristics as well as the structure aeometry.
+In general, the overtopping discharge is a function of the wave characteristics as well as the structure geometry.